-When someone with Alzheimer's or another form of dementia hallucinates, they may see, hear, smell, taste, or feel something that isn't really there.
-Some hallucinations can be frightening, whilst others can just involve ordinary visions of people, situations, or objects from the past.
+When someone with Alzheimer's or another form of dementia hallucinates, they may see, hear, smell, taste, or feel something that is not really there.
+Some hallucinations can be frightening, while others can just involve ordinary visions of people, situations, or objects from the past.

 What Are Hallucinations?

 According to the Alzheimer’s Association, hallucinations are false perceptions of objects or events involving the senses.
 These false perceptions are caused by the changes in the brain from Alzheimer's.
 Hallucinations are usually experienced by people who are in the later stages of Alzheimer's.
 It’s common for people to see the faces of former friends or they might see something like insects crawling over their skin.
 Sometimes a person might hear someone talking and even engage in conversation with the person they are imagining.

 Alzheimer's and other forms of dementia are not the only reason people may start to experience hallucinations, so you should always check with your doctor to eliminate other causes when hallucinations begin.

 Even if a person with Alzheimer’s begins hallucinating, it is important to have a medical evaluation to rule out other possible causes and to decide if they need medication.
 Never just assume the cause of their hallucinations is their Alzheimer’s disease as this may not be the case.

 Non-drug approaches to managing hallucinations, as well as other behavior symptoms, promote emotional and physical comfort.

 Non-drug approaches should always be tried before any other form of intervention.
 They usually aim to identify and address any needs that the person with Alzheimer's has difficulty expressing as their disease develops.

 We need to recognize that the person is not just acting out, but is in fact having further symptoms of their disease.

 Once the cause has been identified, we need to try to understand how the symptom may relate to the experience of the person with Alzheimer's.